-Federal law currently offers financial incentives to medical providers who use electronic records in a meaningful way, but by 2015, the reform law's changes mean penalties for those who haven't gone to a computerized recordkeeping system.
+Federal law currently offers financial incentives to medical providers who use electronic records, but by 2015, the law's changes mean penalties for those who haven't gone to computerized recordkeeping.

-It's all about making the system more efficient, cost-effective and safer, said U.S. Rep. Patrick Murphy, D-Fla., adding that the best way to do that is to change how medical providers are compensated, from a pay-for-service model to a pay-for-performance standard.
+It's all about making the health care system more efficient, cost-effective and safer, said U.S. Rep. Patrick Murphy, D-Fla., adding that the best way to do that is to change how medical providers are compensated, from a pay-for-service model to a pay-for-performance standard.